SpecCRA/vlads_data_project/README.md

     * shot percentage per zone formatted in XX.X%

 # Scraper outputs
-The scraper will work game by game and will hopefully only save the most recent game.
+The scraper will work game by game and will only save the **most recent game**.

 1. Spurs' traditional player box score outputs
 2. Opponent traditional player box score outputs